 Turns out I was wrong.
 Unbelievably wrong.
-People have graced the vast grassy plains of this planet since long before even Nana’s great grandparents were alive.
+People have graced the vast grassy plains of this planet since long before even Nana’s great grandparents were alive (and there’s even a tortoise that’s older than her!).

-Starting with one that was still flourishing only 600 years ago, and concluding with one still flourishing today.
+Here’s a complete ancient civilizations timeline — their names, dates, locations, and some bizarre bits of trivia about them — starting with one that was still flourishing only 600 years ago, and concluding with one still powering forward today.

 16. The Incan Civilization